New Pirates coach Callahan focused on her job, not history

-A couple of clicks told her the New York Yankees had just made Rachel Balkovec the first woman to be a full-time coach in the affiliated minor leagues.
-Suddenly, a door that Callahan assumed was closed had swung wide open, and her inner ballplayer resurfaced.
+A couple of clicks told her the New York Yankees had just made Rachel Balkovec the first woman to be a full-time coach in the major leagues.
+Suddenly, a door that Callahan assumed was closed had swung wide open and her inner ballplayer resurfaced.

 “If you’ve ever been in one of those playoff situations where you’re that batter up and there’s someone on second (base) and that excitement, that, like, ‘Ready to go.
 I want to be in the box like that,’ that was what it felt like,” Callahan said.
 “Just being so excited to see that.
 It gives me chills a little bit because honestly, (it was) empowering.”